simod/gi-seminar/slides/agenda.md

 * Let's do some work together
 * GeoNode under the hood and 2.6 features
 * Some final tips and links

-#### This presentation is available on line at https://simod.github.io/gi-seminar

-#### The source code is here https://github.com/simod/gi-seminar/tree/master